CODE-Lab-IASTATE/MDO_course/python_installation/linux/README.md

 To lauch anaconda, first open a terminal and type anaconda-navigator.

-At the top select which channel to use.
-You can download and install multiple versions of anaconda python.
+At the top, select which channel to use.
+Note, you can download and install multiple versions of anaconda python.

 Select base (root) if you selected default installation as your location.
 Otherwise select the file name as your option.

 To launch spyder, first you need to install it.
-Click on the intall option under spyder.
+Click on the install option under spyder.

 Once done, click on the launch option.

+Select new file in the top left corner.

+Rename it and save it to the locaion of your choice.